HarrydeBug/WSPR-transmitters/README.md

-Arduino firmware and PC executable for my WSPR transmitters.
+Arduino firmware, documentation and PC executable for my WSPR transmitters.
 More info at www.zachtek.com

 Firmware version 1 is for ATMega328 based microcontrollers - The hardware this runs also has a hardware version of 1.xx